wp-plugins/buddypress-links/readme.txt

 This version contains the first support for rich media embedding. *Please make sure that you update the "links" directory in your theme (see Installation).*

 == Changelog ==

+= 0.2.1 =

+* Added support for auto embedding standard web pages
+* Added automatic thumb picker for rich web pages
+* Fixed layout bug that was affecting all webkit browsers
+* Some other minor bug fixes

 = 0.2 =